 Driving a motorcycle in the state of Mississippi requires a "motorcycle endorsement" on your regular Class R driver's license.
-To receive this endorsement, you must be at least 17 years old and you must take two tests: the written and the riding tests.
+To receive this endorsement, you must take the written and the riding tests.

-Before you take the test, get your hands on a Motorcycle Foundation Operator's Manual, available for only 50 cents at your local driver's license office.
+Before you take the test, get your hands on a Motorcycle Foundation Operator's Manual, available at your local driver's license office.
 You can also download a free copy online using Adobe Reader.
 Study the material covered in the manual thoroughly because you will see it again on the written portion of the exam.

 Note: If you are new to the state, and already have a valid motorcycle license or endorsement from another state, you are in the clear; the State will waive your written and riding tests.
 However, it is still a good idea to read through the manual for state-specific information and to refresh yourself on motorcycle safety.

 Once you pass this part of the test, you will earn a learner's permit.
-The permit will cost you $1, and it is valid for one year.
+The motorcycle permit will cost you $1.
 With your shiny new permit, you can legally hit the public roads for hands-on training on two wheels.
 However, you must bring along a fellow rider who is at least 21 years old and who has a valid driver's license with a motorcycle endorsement.
 Don't put this person on the back of your bike; he/she should either follow alongside you on a motorcycle or behind you in a vehicle.

 Should you feel confident in your riding ability, you can opt to take the riding test on the same day you receive your learner's permit.
 In other words, once you pass the written portion, you are allowed to jump right into the riding part of the exam.
 Simply bring along another licensed rider to ride your bike when you take your written exams; you should not be riding your motorcycle on public roads without a permit.
 Or, if you prefer, you can trailer your bike to the driver's license office.